rneeft/aspire-course-site/docs/TheSolution/Search.md

 Enter the BSN in the request URL and click **Send**.
 The response will show the health insurance status for the specified patient.

 {: .important }
-> A BSN consists of 8 or 9 digits and must comply with the Elfproef (Eleven Test).
-The BSNs used in this workshop are fake and do **not comply** with the Elfproef.
-Never use your own or someone else's BSN for testing.
+> The BSNs used in this workshop are fake, never use your own or someone else's BSN for testing.